Oil on wood

 Framed: 46.5 x 37 x 4 cm (18 5/16 x 14 9/16 x 1 9/16 in.); Unframed: 37.2 x 26.3 cm (14 5/8 x 10 3/8 in.)

 Gift of Mr. and Mrs. J. H. Wade 1916.1046

-David Teniers the Younger (1610-1690) was a popular artist who specialized in small paintings of rustic contemporary Flemish life in the seventeenth century.
-In works such as Peasants Smoking in an Inn, ca. 1640, an older man and a younger man in the foreground smoke tobacco.
-The younger man rests limply against the wall and his head lolls back, gesture that in contemporary times symbolized that he had overindulged in smoke.
+David Teniers the Younger was a popular artist who specialized in small paintings of rustic Flemish life in the 1600s.
+In works such as Peasants Smoking in an Inn, an older man and a younger man in the foreground smoke tobacco.
+The younger man rests limply against the wall and his head lolls back, a gesture that symbolized that he had overindulged in smoke.
 Another standing man prepares his pipe and watches the younger man with amusement.
-Tobacco was a novelty in the seventeenth century, introduced from the Americas and East Indies with other new imports such as sugar cane and rice, and was believed to be a medicinal product.
-It was particularly recommended for people who lived in "waterish places", such as Antwerp, the capital of Flanders, where Teniers painted this scene.
+Tobacco was a novelty in the 1600s, introduced from the Americas and East Indies with other new imports such as sugar cane and rice, and was believed to be a medicinal product.
+It was particularly recommended for people who lived in "waterish places" such as Antwerp, the capital of Flanders, where Teniers painted this scene.
 Although many medical practitioners believed tobacco to be a cure for numerous ailments, moral opponents to smoking criticized it as a danger to health and morals.
 The mixed reputation and widespread popularity of tobacco smoking thus made it a marketable and amusing subject for Flemish artists such as Teniers.